CodeFreezeAI/xcf/README.md

 When using xcf through MCP in an AI assistant, you can also use these special commands:

-- `list tools` - Lists all available MCP tools provided by xcf
+- `list` - Lists all available MCP tools provided by xcf
 - `snippet` - Extract code snippets from files in the project
 - `help` - Displays detailed help about xcf actions and usage

-Example output of `list tools`:
+Example output of `list`:

 ```
 Available tools:
 - xcf: Execute an xcf action or command
-- tools: Lists all available tools on this server
+- list: Lists all available tools on this server
 - snippet: Extract code snippets from files in the current project (use entireFile=true to get full file content)
 - help: Displays help information about xcf actions and usage
 ```